Hotter than Hell (Dua Lipa song): Music video

 The video is set in a warehouse, where a dark and sexy secret party is taking place.
 The party-goers are seen sitting on the floor and couches and a tube television appears on a stand in the middle.
 Lipa is seen walking into a red light and a party-goer sitting in a chair films the person across from them, before Lipa presses her hand against a brick wall.
 Lipa rolls a disco ball in her lap and seen in a dark room with a disco ball, before she is stands against a rainforest-painted wall.
 Lipa is then seen on a red throne, surrounded by the fellow party-goers.
 She is also seen standing in the middle of a room and flipping her hair in a blue-lit room before dancing in front of a brick wall with projections and singing on a magenta background.
 The party-goers are seen relaxing, filming, drawing tattoos and pouring glitter on one and other, and dancing.
 At one point, the party-goers film Lipa lying on a mattress.

 Brittany Spanos of Rolling Stone called the backgrounds "gorgeous," while Vs Layla Ilchi called the lighting "colorful" and "psychedelic."
 DIY called the video as a whole "surreal."

 Live performances

 "Hotter than Hell" was included on the set lists of Lipa's Hotter than Hell Tour and The Self-Titled Tour.
 Lipa performed the song on the Dutch late-night talk show RTL Late Night on 2 June 2016.
 On 9 July, she performed it on the German game show Schlag den Star.
 Lipa performed the song on The Tonight Show Starring Jimmy Fallon on 2 August, making her US television debut.
-She was backed by a drummer and two keyboardists and wore a thigh-high boots with a black mesh outfit.
+She was backed by a drummer and two keyboardists and wore thigh-high boots with a black mesh outfit.
 Sonis called the performance "smoldering," while Vs Gabriella Salkin called it "stellar."
 She also performed "Hotter than Hell" on the Swedish show Sommarkrysset on 13 August 2016.
 The song was also included on Lipa's MTV setlist performance, on 20 November 2016 at the Iridium in New York City.